Discrete Laplace and transition operators over non-Archimedean ordered fields: Laplace and transition operators, their eigenvalues

 The inequalities \eqref{lambdaMax} and \eqref{lambdaMin} follow from considering Rayleigh quotient for the basis decomposition $f=f_{k}v_{k}+\dots+f_{n-1}v_{n-1}$ and $f=f_0v_0+\dots+f_{k}v_{k}$ for any function from the given subspaces.

 \end{proof}

-Further we present some facts, which are known for classical weighted graphs (see e.g. \cite{Chung}, \cite{Grigoryan}) and have their analogues fo OF-graphs.
-We also comment on their proofs for OF-graphs. \begin{theorem} For any finite OF-graph with $\#V>1$ the following is true: \begin{enumerate} \item $\lambda_0=0$ is a simple eigenvalue of $\mathcal L$ with constant eigenfunction. \item An eigenfunction $v_1$, corresponding to the first non-zero eigenvalue satisfies $\langle v_1,1\rangle=0$ \item All the eigenvalues of $\mathcal L$ are contained in $[0,2]$. \item If the graph is not bipartite then all the eigenvalues of $\mathcal L$ are in $[0,2)$. \item If the graph is bipartite and $\lambda$ is an eigenvalue of $\mathcal L$, then $2-\lambda$ is an eigenvalue of $\mathcal L$ with the same multiplicity. \end{enumerate} \end{theorem} \begin{proof} Follows exactly the same outline as the proof of Theorem 2.3 and Theorem 2.6 in \cite{Grigoryan}. \end{proof}
+Further we present some facts, which are known for classical weighted graphs (see e.g. \cite{Chung}, \cite{Grigoryan}) and have their analogues on graphs over ordered fields.
+We also comment on their proofs for graphs over ordered fields. \begin{theorem} For any finite graph over with $\#V>1$ the following is true: \begin{enumerate} \item $\lambda_0=0$ is a simple eigenvalue of $\mathcal L$ with constant eigenfunction. \item An eigenfunction $v_1$, corresponding to the first non-zero eigenvalue satisfies $\langle v_1,1\rangle=0$ \item All the eigenvalues of $\mathcal L$ are contained in $[0,2]$. \item If the graph is not bipartite then all the eigenvalues of $\mathcal L$ are in $[0,2)$. \item If the graph is bipartite and $\lambda$ is an eigenvalue of $\mathcal L$, then $2-\lambda$ is an eigenvalue of $\mathcal L$ with the same multiplicity. \end{enumerate} \end{theorem} \begin{proof} Follows exactly the same outline as the proof of Theorem 2.3 and Theorem 2.6 in \cite{Grigoryan}. \end{proof}

 \begin{corollary}[see e.g. \cite{Chung}, \cite{Grigoryan}] $\lambda_{n-1}=2$ is a simple eigenvalue of any bipartite graph with eigenfunction $c=const$ on $V_1$ and $-c$ on $V_2$ (where $V=V_1\cup V_2$ is the partition). \end{corollary}